onlyquake/xonotic-wiki/Overkill_Setting.md

-Overkill is a special mutator for Xonotic.
+Overkill is a modification of Xonotic gameplay.
 See its [tutorial](Overkill_Tutorial) for details.

-Overkill has been merged into the main game and will be available in 0.8 release!

-Server owners looking to run the new overkill on their server will need to change a few things before running their updated server though;
-The following options are required in server.cfg for overkill to run properly:

-exec balance-overkill.cfg
-g_overkill 1
-g_spawn_near_teammate 1
-g_spawn_near_teammate_ignore_spawnpoint 1
-g_dodging 1
-g_nades 1

-Optionally, if you wish to use legacy ammo reloading, instead of the new ammo charging system, you may set the following cvar in server.cfg as well: g_overkill_ammo_charge 0

-Also, for wall dodging (extra push when dodging against walls), you may also add this to server.cfg:

-sv_dodging_wall_dodging 1
+There is no exact agreed-upon balance yet (the one that ships with Xonotic is outdated and missing many features), so if you want to run a server, you should base it one one of the existing servers: [WTWRP](https://github.com/martin-t/xonotic-config/), [LX'](https://github.com/RomanSixty/xonotic-config), [SMB](https://github.com/MarioSMB/smb-servers/blob/master/configs/server-overkill.cfg).
+Ask on IRC if you want more details.

 That's all there is to it!
 Happy overkilling!